jguzauckas/java-6-1-array-creation-and-access/0. Notes/notes.md

 In this crude picture, we can see locker numbers along the top, starting with `0`.
 Each of these is an **index**, just like from when we worked with `String` objects, and represents a particular locker in the row.
 Just like with `String` objects, we start at `0` for our indices, and count up from there.
 Also similarly, each array has a **length**, which is the total number of lockers it represents, and is always `1` more than the highest index, so that's `9 + 1`, which is a length of `10` in this case.

+*Advanced Note:* This similarity to `String` objects is not a coincidence.
+While they are packaged more neatly to make using them easier, `String` objects are just arrays of individual characters with some additional tools built in.

 Underneath the locker numbers, we can see what is stored in each locker.
 Just like with `String` objects, we can ask the `array` what value is stored in any particular locker by giving the index.
 For example, the value stored in locker `7` is `26`.

 ---